 Focuses on communication processes and practices used to explain and interpret special characteristics of cultural and environmental resource sites for visitors.
 Conceptual principles for planning interpretive programs and multi-media delivery techniques are discussed.
-Methods for programming interpretive services, addressing multi-audience accessibility, and administration and evaluation of interpretive services used at recreation and tourism sites are also examined.
+Methods for programming interpretive services, addressing multi-audience accessibility, and administering and evaluating interpretive services used at recreation and tourism sites are also examined.